3 Black girls were found dead last year in a Texas pond. Police have made no arrests.

 Revolt Black News weekly recently reported that authorities were aware that a crime had occurred soon after the incident, but just recently released the information to the public last month.
 “However, they didn’t say why they delayed sharing the info,” the article stated.

-“At the end of the day, any seasoned investigators when they retrieved the bodies from the [pond] would have been able to see that this was more than some accidental drowning by the bruising on the faces and the necks of the girls,” Quannell said.
+“At the end of the day, any seasoned investigators when they retrieved the bodies from the [pond] would have been able to see that this was more than some accidental drowning by the bruising on the faces and the necks of the girls,” Quanell said.

 Quanell believes the investigation is not a priority because the young girls are all Black.
 “I think Cass County is doing what Cass County historically does when it comes to investigating injustice and murder involving Black people as victims.
 They’re not taking this case seriously in my eyes, because it’s not three young white children,” he said.